 (1) Fireman, (2) Major League Baseball Player – Yankees, thank you very much and (3) A United States Army Soldier.

 At 17 years of age, the orphanage where I grew up took me to the US Army recruiting center in Newburgh, NY.
-I wanted in bad, as my mother told me that my dad was a colonel who died in Vietnam.
-The sad part is the Army would not let me enlist because I did not yet have my High School diploma.
-Five years later when I graduated, an infection… Toxoplasmosis… screwed up my right eye and my dreams of becoming a soldier went with the eye.
-Plus, by the age of 22, I had committed a crime which prevented me from signing up.
-Now, they take just about anyone.
+I wanted in bad, as my mother had once told me dad was an Army colonel who died in Vietnam.

 Boy, did I get it all wrong!